avinashupadhya99/Dictu-Playground/CONTRIBUTING.md

-# Dictu Playground

-A coding playground for [Dictu](https://github.com/dictu-lang/Dictu), a high-level dynamically typed, multi-paradigm, interpreted programming language.
-To know more about the language, vist the [Dictu Docs](https://dictu-lang.com/)

-## Developer Documentation

-The repository has 2 parts, the [frontend](https://github.com/avinashupadhya99/Dictu-Playground/tree/develop/frontend) and the [backend](https://github.com/avinashupadhya99/Dictu-Playground/tree/develop/backend).

-### Backend

-The backend is a node-express server that is run inside Docker containers.

-### Frontend

-The frontend is a react application which uses xterm.js for the web terminal.

 ## Contribution Guidelines 🏗

 Are we missing any of your favorite features, which you think you can add to it❓ We invite you to contribute to this project and improve it further